Mifiel/php-api-client/Readme.md

 [![Build Status][travis-image]][travis-url]
 [![Coverage Status][coveralls-image]][coveralls-url]

+PHP SDK for [Mifiel](https://www.mifiel.com) API.
+Please read our [documentation](http://docs.mifiel.com/) for instructions on how to start using the API.

 ## Installation

 Just run `composer require mifiel/api-client` in the root your project or add `mifiel/api-client` to your [composer.json](https://getcomposer.org/).